 PSP is open to all Nestlé employees in the U.S. who have been with the company for at least six months and are regularly scheduled to work at least 30 hours per week, including hourly workers and commissioned sales force team members.

-The full range of benefits provided under the PSP are available for any employee designated as the ongoing Primary Caregiver of a child younger than 6 months of age, including:
+The full range of benefits provided under the PSP are available for any employee designated as the ongoing Primary Caregiver of a child, including:

 - Biological mother or father